 When I visited Rome with my parents, I wanted to do something different and unique.
 I wanted to have the opportunity to see the city from a different perspective and revisit all the famous sites of Rome all at once.
-I found a panoramic bike tour around Rome and booked it right away.
+I found the panoramic bike tour Rome and booked it right away.
 On our last day in the city, we would explore Rome by bike.
-As we had such a great experience, I’d like to take you along with me and show you our bike tour around Rome.
+As we had such a great experience, I’d like to take you along with me and show you our Rome bike tour.

 Put on your helmets, test your breaks and follow me please!